egonolieux/personal-conventions/git.md

 - Do not commit code that does not build to the repository, with the exception of work in progress branches.
 - Do not commit untested code to the `master` or `main` branch.
 - Stable releases (commits in the `master` or `main` branch) should be tagged by their version number.
-- Try to keep commits small: 1 conceptual change per commit.
+- Keep commits small: 1 conceptual change per commit.
+- Push often to avoid conflicts (also see <https://en.wikipedia.org/wiki/Bus_factor>).
 - Prefer using `rebase` over `merge` when possible.
 - Do not store credentials of any kind in repositories.
 Always refer to them externally.